 To avoid becoming a victim of chauvinism or worse, it definitely helps to know how to stay safe as a female traveler.
 Here are a few tips on how to travel as a female in the Dominican Republic:

 - Many people are friendly and speak English.
 Don’t be afraid to ask for help if you think something dodgy is going on around you, you’re lost, feel like you’re being followed – anything.
 People will be happy to help you.

 - Walking around at night is not a good idea; don’t do it.
-Get a taxi or walk with people, but whatever you do don’t wander around by yourself.
+Get a taxi or walk with people, but whatever you do, don’t wander around by yourself after dark.